ARMmbed/mbed-os-examples-docs_only/APIs_RTOS/Shared_Events_1/README.md

 # Shared event example

-Instead of creating special thread user can use shared event queue and dispatch the global event queue from main thread.
+Instead of creating a special thread, you can use a shared event queue and dispatch the global event queue from the main thread.